 The burden of proving that a company meets the GoBD requirements lies with them.
 German companies must provide 20+ documents to prove their GoBD compliance.
 These documents give the tax authority transparency on the digitalisation processes and providers used by the company.
 This documentation then serves to ascertain that the company can indeed rely on digital rather than paper tax documentation.

-The main changes relevant to expense management include:
+The main changes relevant to expense report compliance include:

 Photographing receipts with a mobile device is now equivalent to regular scanning.